 My name is Tadhg Kelly.
 I've been working in games for twenty years, first in table top and live action roleplaying games and latterly in videogames as designer, writer, producer and startup founder.

-In addition I'm a regular contributor to industry-leading sites such as Gamasutra, and I write both a weekly gaming column for TechCrunch and a monthly column for Edge magazine.
-I also teach a class in game production at the National Film and Television School in the UK, and am a member of BAFTA.
+I'm a regular contributor to industry-leading sites such as Gamasutra, and I write both a weekly gaming column for TechCrunch and a monthly column for Edge magazine.
+I've also taught a class in game production at the National Film and Television School in the UK, and am a former member of BAFTA.
+I'm currently writing a book.

 Games are an art form.